jerzykopinski/DiD-Trade/README.md

 # DiD-Trade

-Here is the Repository for *Difference in difference* model for COMEXT trade data, used in analysis of EU Economic Sanctions on Russia
+Here is the Repository for *Difference-in-Differences* model for COMEXT trade data, used in analysis of EU Economic Sanctions on Russia.

 This repository contains the code and resources used in the master's thesis titled:

 **"Empirical analysis of the effectiveness of European Union economic sanctions against the Russian Federation in 2022–2024"**

+---

 ## 📘 Project Overview

 This study investigates the impact of EU-imposed economic sanctions on trade with Russia.
 Using the **Difference-in-Differences (DiD)** methodology and trade data from **Eurostat Comext**, the analysis focuses on the direct effects of sanctions on trade flows.

-Code was compiled using R and STATA.
-Data comes from public Eurostat COMEXT database.
+Code was compiled using **R** and **STATA**.
+Data comes from the public **Eurostat COMEXT** database.

+---

 ## 1. Getting The Data